wadmiraal/drupal-run-tests/README.md

 ### `--libraries`

 If depending on a specific library, or using the Libraries API module, point this option to the location of your downloaded libraries.
-This will be mounted inside Drupal as `sites/all/libraries`.
+This will be mounted inside Drupal 7 as `sites/all/libraries`, and Drupal 8 as `libraries`.
 For example: `--libraries /path/to/downloaded/libraries/`.

 ### `--vendor`

+*Only for Drupal 7*.
 If using Composer Manager, you can point this option to the location of your vendor directory.
 This will be mounted inside Drupal as `sites/all/vendor`.
 For example: `--vendor /path/to/vendor/`.

+### `--composer-install`

+*Only for Drupal 8*.
+This will install the Composer `drupal-rebuild` extension, and call `composer drupal-rebuild && composer install` prior to running tests.

+*Note: this is not the recommended way of installing Composer dependencies in Drupal 8, but is still the easiest way in our particular context.*

 ### `-c`, `--core`